Nazi concentration camp badge

 Schematic of the triangle-based badge system in use at most Nazi concentration camps.

-Nazi concentration camp badges, primarily triangles, were part of the system of identification in German camps.
-They were used in the concentration camps in the German-occupied countries to identify the reason the prisoners had been placed there.
-The triangles were made of fabric and were sewn on jackets and trousers of the prisoners.
-These mandatory badges of shame had specific meanings indicated by their colour and shape.
-Such emblems helped guards assign tasks to the detainees.
-For example, a guard at a glance could see if someone was a convicted criminal (green patch) and thus likely of a tough temperament suitable for kapo duty.
+Badges, primarily triangles, were used in Nazi concentration camps in German-occupied countries to identify the reason the prisoners were there.
+The triangles were made of fabric and were sewn onto the prisoners' jackets and trousers.
+These were mandatory and intended as badges of shame.
+They had specific meanings indicated by their colour and shape.
+Guards used such emblems to assign tasks to the detainees.
+For example, a guard, at a glance, could see if someone was a convicted criminal (green patch) and might assume they had a tough temperament suitable for kapo duty.

-Someone with an escape suspect mark usually would not be assigned to work squads operating outside the camp fence.
-Someone wearing an F could be called upon to help translate guards' spoken instructions to a trainload of new arrivals from France.
-Some historical monuments quote the badge-imagery, with the use of a triangle being a sort of visual shorthand to symbolize all camp victims.
+Someone wearing a badge indicating a suspected escape attempt was usually not assigned to work squads operating outside the camp fence.
+Someone wearing an "F" could be called upon to help translate a guard's spoken instructions to a trainload of new arrivals from France.
+Some historical monuments quote the badge-imagery, with the use of a triangle being a visual shorthand to symbolise all camp victims.

-The modern-day use of a pink triangle emblem to symbolize gay rights is a response to the camp identification patches.
+The modern-day use of a pink triangle emblem to symbolise gay rights is a response to the camp identification patches.
+The black, blue, purple, and red triangles have also been reclaimed by various remembrance and anti-fascist groups, particularly in Europe.

+Such groups include the Association of Persecutees of the Nazi Regime – Federation of Antifascists (VVN-BdA) in Germany and other members of the International Federation of Resistance Fighters – Association of Anti-Fascists (FIR).